Wytamma/fasteve/README.md

 Fasteve
 ====

-Fasteve is a rebuild of eve using FastAPI as a base instead of Flask.
+Fasteve is a rebuild of Eve using FastAPI as a base instead of Flask.

 Fasteve is Simple
 -------------